Toroidal compactifications of the moduli spaces of Drinfeld modules: Adic spaces, formal schemes, and formal moduli

-(i) Let $S$ be a locally Noetherian formal scheme over $A$ with a saturated log structure, and let $((\cL, \phi), \iota)$ be a log Drinfeld module over $S$ of rank $d$ with $N$ level structure.
+In this subsection, we take $A = \F_q[T]$ and consider the formal scheme versions of the moduli functors for schemes defined in Section \ref{mofu}.
+We state our main theorem \ref{fthm} in the setting of formal moduli.
+It will be proved in Section \ref{itTa}.

-(ii) Let $S$ be a formal scheme over $A$ which has an open covering by $\Spf(R)$ with $R$ an excellent normal domain and let $U$ be a dense open subset of the adic space $S_{\adic}$.
-Let $((\cL, \phi), \iota)$ be a generalized Drinfeld module over $(S,U)$ of rank $d$ with level $N$ structure satisfying the divisibility condition (div) in \ref{fstrong}.
+\begin{sbprop} Suppose that we are in one of the following two situations: \begin{enumerate} \item[(i)] $S$ is a locally Noetherian formal scheme over $A$ with a saturated log structure, and $((\cL, \phi), \iota)$ is a log Drinfeld module over $S$ of rank $d$ with level $N$ structure, or \item[(ii)] $S$ is a formal scheme over $A$ which has an open covering by $\Spf(R)$ with $R$ an excellent normal domain, $U$ is a dense open subset of the adic space $S_{\adic}$, and $((\cL, \phi), \iota)$ is a generalized Drinfeld module over $(S,U)$ of rank $d$ with level $N$ structure satisfying the divisibility condition (div) in \ref{fstrong}. \end{enumerate} Then we have the same statements as (1) and (2) in \ref{logD9} concerning $\pole(\iota(a))\in M_S/\cO_S^\times$ for $a\in (\frac{1}{N}A/A)^d$ in this formal situation.